 Challenge examinations are permitted only in the fall and spring semesters; summer challenge examinations may be permitted for special circumstances.

 In the event that a student does not complete the challenge examination, a student may submit a petition for extenuating circumstances for a refund.
-This form is available in Admissions and Records or on the Web.
+This form is available in Admissions and Records.

 Repeating a Course